thiagobustamante/typescript-rest/README.md

 ---- | -----------
 BadRequestError | Used to report errors with status code 400.
 UnauthorizedError | Used to report errors with status code 401.
-ForbidenError | Used to report errors with status code 403.
+ForbiddenError | Used to report errors with status code 403.
 NotFoundError | Used to report errors with status code 404.
 MethodNotAllowedError | Used to report errors with status code 405.
 NotAcceptableError | Used to report errors with status code 406.